Search Engine Optimization (SEO) Updates

 October 01, 2018 | Ranking Keywords Database Doubles from 80 to 160 Million

 More keywords have been added to the US, UK, CA, and AU databases giving users more visibility to the keywords a user is ranking for.
-This allows for more accurate keyword data, better understanding of what terms a brand is ranking for, and more keywords gives us more information about search volumes for different keywords.
+This allows for more accurate keyword data, a better understanding of what terms a brand is ranking for, and more keywords give us more information about search volumes for different keywords.

 August 27, 2018 | Find New Link Building Opportunities with Link Intersect